lyrasis/aspace-exporter/README.md

 If the configuration is set to export on startup (which is the default) then records will be immediately exported from ArchivesSpace.
-This will delay application starup time so set `on_startup` to false or disable the plugin when exporting is not required.
+This will delay application startup time so set `on_startup` to false or disable the plugin when exporting is not required.

+## Compatibility

+ArchivesSpace versions tested:

+- v1.5.3 (unreleased)

 ## TODO